carlossantillana/psdd/README.md

 weighted_map_network.psdd and weighted_map_network.vtree is the large dataset.

-And put them one level below root of this repo.
+Place them one level below root of this repo.

 #### Make sure you have gcc 4.9.2 or greater installed.